Click on director's name to view biography:

 William (Bill) Greenhalgh, BSc (Hons), MBA, C. Dir.

 Bill Greenhalgh was appointed Chief Executive Officer of the Human Resources Professionals Association (HRPA) in April 2006.

-Bill also serves as HRPA Board Secretary and he is a member of the boards of the Human Resources Research Institute (HRRI), the North American Human Resources Association (NAHRMA), the World Federation of Personnel Management Associations (WFPMA) and the Scarborough Hospital where he chairs the Human Resources Committee and a past member of the boards of the Toronto Symphony, the Commonwealth Games Club and the Canadian Foundation for the Preservation of Chinese Cultural Treasures.
+Bill also serves as HRPA Board Secretary and is a member of the boards of the Human Resources Research Institute (HRRI), the North American Human Resources Management Association (NAHRMA), the World Federation of Personnel Management Associations (WFPMA) and the Public Accountants Council for the Province of Ontario.
+He is a past member of the boards of the Toronto Symphony, the Commonwealth Games Club and the Canadian Foundation for the Preservation of Chinese Cultural Treasures.

 In 2012, Bill was awarded the Queen’s Diamond Jubilee Medal for his contribution as a member of the Canadian Hospice Palliative Care Association's Champion's Council.